return to Home page ABBA HILLEL SILVER CHAIR

 Had been professor of Jewish Literature and Thought at Vanderbilt University.

-Also served as Chair of Department of Religious Studies, retired 2016
+Also Chair of Department of Religious Studies, retired 2016

 Years Occupied = 15.5